joetainment/bill-and-buck/story__main__scripted_scene__bill_and_buck_meet_timmy_and_tammy.md

 Timmy:

 What's even crazier is...
 He follows us both at the same time.
-Even when we both go to totally separate places.
-Like, we can both take pictures of him in different place at the same time.
+Even when we both go totally separate places.
+Like, we can both take pictures of him at different places at the same time.
 Completely different places.